danbev/learning-nodejs/README.md

 Lets start with \_\_attribute\_\_((constructor)), what is this all about?
 In shared object files there are special sections which contains references to functions marked with constructor attributes.
 The attributes are a gcc feature.
 When the library gets loaded the dynamic loader program checks whether such sections exist and calls these functions.
-The constructor attribute causes the function to be called automatically before execution enters main ().
+The constructor attribute causes the function to be called automatically before execution enters main () so this can also be used without shared libraries.
 You can verify this by checking the backtrace above.

 Now that we know that, lets look at these two lines: